larrygrpolanco/Google-AI-Hackathon/README.md

 Google AI Hackathon 2024 Project: Conversation Dictionary

-Welcome to the Conversation Dictionary, a dynamic tool designed to help language learners and researchers see vocabulary in action.
+Welcome to the Conversation Dictionary, a dynamic tool designed to help language learners see vocabulary in action.
 Whether you’re a beginner or mastering a language, this tool allows you to input any word and see it used within a realistic conversation.
 Simply choose the language you're learning, your proficiency level, and type in the word you wish to explore.

 Here's how it works: